Charisma Carpenter: Public image

 Carpenter was named No. 31 on AskMen's Top 99 Most Desirable Women 2002 and No. 44 on their 2005 list.
 Despite this, Carpenter has stated she does not view herself as a sex symbol.

 Carpenter appeared on the cover and in a ten-page nude pictorial of the June 2004 issue of Playboy magazine.
 When she was asked by People magazine in 2005 whether she would ever pose for Playboy again, she replied, "I don't know.
 I did Playboy for a very specific reason.
 Not only was it a good financial move, but it was about the place I was at in my life.
 I had just had my son and I'd gained 50 pounds during pregnancy.
 I wanted to get back to my old self.
 I wanted to feel desirable and sexy.
 So I thought, 'What if I went full throttle'?"

 Personal life

 Carpenter married Damian Hardy on October 5, 2002, in her hometown of Las Vegas.
 In March 2003, Carpenter gave birth to a son, Donovan Charles Hardy.
 In late 2007, the couple separated and their divorce was finalized on July 8, 2008.
 Carpenter is Catholic.

+In February 2021, Carpenter spoke out against director Joss Whedon in support of Ray Fisher who claimed to have experienced a toxic environment at the hands of the director.
+She accused Whedon of dismissing her from Angel in 2003 because of her pregnancy, returning in a guest role for a 2004 episode.